TheJoeCoder/apiofeverything/README.md

 # API Of Everything

+Warning: This is still in alpha so please do not use this.

 APIOfEverything is a web API with a few things that could possibly be useful in some code.

 ## How to install